 If an elephant’s usual water supply diminishes, they will wander great distances to find a stable supply to replace it.
 The members of an elephant family group take care of one another.
 If one of them is sick or injured, others will stay with it, care for it, and defend it.
 The calves get especially close attention.
-The adults help them climb steep banks and will protect them from any threats or predators.
+The adult animals help them climb steep banks and will protect them from any threats or predators.

 An African elephant’s trunk has about 100,000 muscles.
 It is a modified nose for them.
 The trunk has various functions and uses.
 It contains tiny hairs that make it incredibly sensitive to touch.
-They are able to pick the smallest berries off of trees as well as picking up extremely heavy tree trunks.
+They are able to pick the smallest berries off of trees as well as pick up extremely heavy tree trunks.

-African elephants, Loxodonta africana, listed in category vulnerable of the IUCN list.
+African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.

 Please, browse the African wildlife portfolio or other elephant photos like ‘Two African Elephants Bathing.’
 Let nature inspire you.
 All photos you can purchase as stock photos licenses in my wildlife portfolios and buy photographic prints as wall art on high-quality materials.